nelhage/blog.nelhage.com/content/draft/personal-infrastructure-with-claude.md

 ---
-title: "TK building personal infrastructure with Claude"
+title: "Notes on building personal software with Claude"
 slug: personal-software-with-claude
 date: 2025-01-17T16:29:28-08:00
 ---

-In order to speed up an Emacs package I use, I recently ported part of it into Rust, dropping the execution time by a factor of 1000 or more (from 90s to perhaps 15ms).
-This is a kind of coding I do somewhat routinely, either to fix problems in my personal computing environment, or at work.
+I recently ported part of an Emacs package into Rust, shrinking the execution time by a factor of 1000 or more (from 90s to perhaps 15ms).
+This is a kind of side project or yak-shave that I do somewhat routinely, both professionally and in service of my personal computing environment.

-However, for this project, I didn't write any code: I did the project almost entirely by asking Claude to write the code for me.
-I didn't really expect that to work, but it turns out my personal estimation of Claude's coding ability is behind the times, and it worked perfectly, smoothly executing both the initial rewrite, and a number of small fixes and feature additions.

-This post is an attempt to document a bit of my experience working with Claude, as well as a number of my reflections and reactions.
+However, this time, I didn't actually write any of the code!
+Instead, I did the project almost entirely by asking Claude to write the code for me.
+Despite working at Anthropic and tracking LLM progress fairly closely, this was one of the first times I've really used LLMs for coding in earnest, and, in short: they've gotten a lot better than I'd really internalized!
+This project shifted a bunch of my personal thinking around LLMs-for-code; this post is an attempt to describe my experience, as well as some of my broader thoughts.

 ## The problem